-- 4.1 A primary producer or secondary producer outside the United States and Canada must successfully complete an annual audit by an accredited SFI certification body against the requirements of the SFI Certified Sourcing Standard. - 4.2 A primary producer outside the United States and Canada must account for 100 percent of its primary sources as coming from certified sourcing. - 4.3 A secondary producer outside the United States and Canada must account for at least two-thirds (%) (by weight) of the wood or wood fiber in the product(s) or manufacturing unit as coming from certified sourcing.
-The other one-third (1/3) cannot come from controversial sources. - 4.4 A Certified Organization utilizing de minimis amounts of materials sourced from outside of the United States and Canada in their product(s) must conform to the requirements of the SFI Certified Sourcing Standard Part 7 Due Diligence System to Avoid Controversial Sources.
+- 4.1 A primary producer or secondary producer outside the United States and Canada must successfully complete an annual audit by an accredited SFI certification body against the requirements of Appendix 1 of the SFI 2015 2019 Fiber Sourcing Standard the SFI Certified Sourcing Standard. - 4.2 A primary producer outside the United States and Canada must account for 100 percent of its primary sources as coming from certified sourcing. - 4.3 A secondary producer outside the United States and Canada must account for at least two-thirds (2⁄3) (by weight) of the wood or wood fiber in the product(s) or manufacturing unit as coming from certified sourcing.
+The other one-third (1⁄3) cannot come from controversial sources. - 4.4 A Certified Organization utilizing de minimis amounts of materials sourced from outside of the United States and Canada in their product(s) must conform to the requirements of the SFI Certified Sourcing Standard - Part 7 Due Diligence System to Avoid Controversial Sources.